valette/FROG/Readme.md

 ### Usage ###

-Groupwise registration is computed vie the run.sh script, in three steps:
+Groupwise registration is computed via the run.sh script, in three steps:
 * Keypoint extraction from input images
 * Keypoint matching
 * groupwise registration of keypoints